Puskar-Sarkar/Ceaser-Cipher/README.md

 # Caesar-Cipher
-This is a program in C to implement Ceaser Cipher
+This is a program in C to implement Caesar Cipher

 The **Caesar Cipher** is a simple encryption technique where each letter in the plaintext is shifted by a fixed number of positions in the alphabet.